MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-cosmosdb-v2.md

 # [Isolated process](#tab/isolated-process)

 Functions execute in an isolated C# worker process.
-To learn more, see [Guide for running C# Azure Functions in an isolated process](dotnet-isolated-process-guide.md).
+To learn more, see [Guide for running functions on .NET 5.0 in Azure](dotnet-isolated-process-guide.md).

 # [C# script](#tab/csharp-script)